secoro/actuator-demo/README.md

 # Actuator demo
-Demo project for pushing actuator metrics to Datadog.
+Demo project for pushing actuator metrics to a monitoring system.

 ## Getting Started